-Customers praise the ENVISION PRO V1 Wireless Gaming Controller for PC's overall performance, programmable buttons, ease of use, customization options, and comfortable feel.
-Many appreciate the controller's responsiveness and customizable triggers.
-However, some customers have expressed concerns regarding the software, stick drift, battery life, connectivity issues, and price.
+Customers admire the ENVISION PRO V1 Wireless Gaming Controller for PC's overall performance, programmable buttons, ease of use, customization options, and solid feel.
+However, some customers have expressed concerns regarding the software, stick drift, connectivity, battery life, and price.

 This summary was generated by AI based on customer reviews.